tslocke/hobocookbook/tutorials/agility.markdown

 You may need to install the relevant ruby gem: either BlueCloth (markdown) or RedCloth (textile)

-# Part 6 -- Project Ownership
+# Part 6 -- Project ownership

-The next goal for Agility is to move to a full mutli-user application, where users can create their own projects and control who has access to them.
+The next goal for Agility is to move to a full multi-user application, where users can create their own projects and control who has access to them.
 Rather than make this change in one go, we'll start with a small change that doesn't do much by itself, but is a step in the right direction: making projects be owned by users.

 Add the following to the Project model: